wc-duck/utf8_lookup/README.md

 # UTF8-lookup

 A small drop-in library for converting utf8-strings into offsets into a table.
-Inspired by the HAMT-datastructure and designed to be used to translate string into a list of glyphs for rendernig.
+Inspired by the HAMT-data structure and designed to be used to translate string into a list of glyphs for rendering.

 ## Properties